-- 3.19 Each year, National Grid publishes Future Energy Scenarios (FES) (see National Grid (2018) Future Energy Scenarios) to identify a range of energy scenarios for the next 30 years and beyond.
-They look at how much energy we might need, where it could come from and what future changes might mean for the energy industry and their customers. - The 2018 FES provides a new framework linked to scenarios for the speed and level of decarbonisation (Figure 15).
+- 3.18 Each year, National Grid publishes Future Energy Scenarios (FES) (see National Grid (2018) Future Energy Scenarios) to identify a range of energy scenarios for the next 30 years and beyond.
+They look at how much energy we might need, where it could come from and what future changes might mean for the energy industry and their customers. - 3.19 The 2018 FES provides a new framework linked to scenarios for the speed and level of decarbonisation (Figure 15).
 The framework estimates speed by looking at government policy, economics and consumer attitudes, and estimates the level of decarbonisation by looking at how close the production and management of energy is to the end consumer.

-l Consumer Evolution Community Renewables Electricity demand Moderate-high demand: high for electric vehicles (EVs) and moderate efficiency gains Highest demand: high for EVs, high for heating and good efficiency gains Transport Most cars are EVs by 2040; some gas used in commercial vehicles Transport Most cars are EVs by 2033; greatest use of gas in commercial vehicles but superseded from mid 2040s by hydrogen (from electrolysis) Heat Gas boilers dominate; moderate levels of thermal efficiency Electricity Electricity supply Heat pumps dominate; high levels of thermal efficiency from 2030s Highest solar and onshore wind Gas supply Highest shale gas, developing strongly from 2020s Gas supply Highest green gas development from 2030s Steady F rogression Two De grees Electricity demand Moderate-high demand: high for EVs and moderate efficiency gains Lowest demand: high for EVs, low for heating and good efficiency gains Transport Most cars are EVs by 2040; some gas used in commercial vehicles Transport Most cars are EVs by 2033; high level of gas used for commercial vehicles but superseded from Heat Gas boilers dominate; moderate levels of thermal efficiency Heat mid 2040s by hydrogen Hydrogen from steam methane Electricity supply reforming from 2030s, and some district heat; high levels of thermal efficiency Gas from late 2030s UK Continental Shelf still Electricity supply storage and interconnectors; supply producing in 2050; some shale gas Gas supply CCUS gas generation from 2030 Some green gas, incl. biomethane and BioSNG; highest import dependency
+t Consumer Evolution 🗶 Community Renewables 🗸 Level of decentralisation Electricity demand Moderate-high demand: high for electric vehicles EVs) and moderate efficiency gains Highest demand, high for EVs and good efficiency gains Transport greatest Most cars are EVs by 2040; some gas used in commercial vehicles Most cars are EVs by 2033; use of gas in commercial vehicles but superseded from mid 2040s by hydrogen (from electrolysis) Heat Gas boilers dominate; moderate levels of thermal efficiency Heat pumps dominate; high levels of thermal efficiency Electricity Supply Small scale renewables and gas; Small modular reactors from 2030s Highest solar and onshore wind Gas Supply Highest shale gas, developing strongly from 2020s Highest biogas development from 2030s Steady Progression 🗶 Two Degrees 🗸 Electricity demand Moderate-high demand: high for electric vehicles and moderate efficiency gains Lowest demand; high for EVs, low for heating and good efficiency gains.
+Transport Most cars are EVs by 2040; some gas used in commercial vehicles Most cars are EVs by 2033; high level of gas used for commercial vehicles but superseded from mid 2040s by hydrogen Heat Gas boilers dominate ; moderate levels of thermal efficiency Hydrogen from steam methane reforming from 2030s, and some district heat; high levels of thermal efficiency Electricity Supply Offshore wind, nuclear and gas; carbon capture utilisation and Storage (CCUS) as generation from late 2030s Offshore wind, nuclear, large scale storage and interconnectors; CCUS gas generation from 2030 Gas Supply UK Continental Shelf still producing In 2050; some shale gas Some biogas, including biomethane and BioSNG: highest import dependency